 At Pzena, we think about and manage climate risks the same way we consider any fundamental investment issues.
-First and foremost, we define risk as the permanent impairment of capital, taking seriously any issue that has this potential; climate change falls into this category.
+First and foremost, we define risk as the permanent impairment of capital, taking seriously any issue that has this potential, and climate change falls into this category.
 Risk controls are embedded throughout the investment process, from research to portfolio construction to trading.

 The most meaningful risk management technique we employ is our commitment to research depth.
 As bottom-up value investors, we place a particularly strong focus on downside risk in the companies in which we invest.
-We look to minimize risk mainly through our bottom-up company research where we seek to determine the nature of a company's undervaluation, the quality of its operations, and the strength of its balance sheet.
-We look to minimize risk mainly through our fundamental company research, where our analysts seek to determine the nature of a company's undervaluation.
-Our analysts track any material news affecting the industry and/or companies they cover and incorporate key developments into our company-specific financial models, including physical and transition climate risk.
+We look to minimize risk mainly through our bottom-up company research, as we seek to determine the nature of a company's undervaluation, the quality of its operations, and the strength of its balance sheet.
+Our analysts track material news affecting the industries and/or companies they cover and incorporate key developments into our company-specific financial models, including physical and transition climate risk.
 This analysis is informed by our ongoing engagement with company management, and it helps to structure our engagement agenda.

 As an extra layer of due diligence, our ESG team is responsible for helping to ensure consistency across the research team, thinking about how material issues such as climate change cross-cut various industries.
 While climate change poses significant risks to most global industries, we believe there are a few key industries where the changes will be felt earlier, with greater implications for company earnings potential.
-The ESG team led a deep-dive on the topic of Net Zero, providing the research team with a framework to assess the credibility of company Net Zero plans.
-Research Analysts have since conducted Net Zero assessments for companies under coverage with exposure to material climate transition risk.
-These companies are also typically on our Opportunity List, which means we are constantly monitoring and updating associated company engagement plans.
+The ESG team led a deep dive on the topic of net zero, providing the research team with a framework to assess the credibility of company net zero plans.
+Research analysts have since conducted net zero assessments for companies under their coverage with exposure to material climate transition risk.
+These companies are also typically on our Opportunity List, which means we are consistently monitoring and updating associated company engagement plans.

-Companies, and by extension, industries, receive higher weightings in the portfolio when the valuation discount is high and we can reasonably judge the range of potential business outcomes to be narrow.
-The ideal investment is a company that, based on our estimate of normalized earnings, trades at a significant discount to the market, and where we believe we have properly assessed the downside risk.
+Companies and, by extension, industries receive higher weightings in the portfolio when the valuation discount is high and we can reasonably judge the range of potential business outcomes to be narrow.
+The ideal investment is a company that, based on our estimate of normalized earnings, trades at a significant discount to the market and where we believe we have properly assessed the downside risk.

 Risk management is implemented at the portfolio management level by the portfolio managers and the portfolio implementation group.
 Portfolio Review meetings are generally held every other week.
-All portfolio managers and those involved in the administration of client portfolios review the investment strategy and current holdings in each portfolio.
-Issues such as turnover, security weighting, and sector weighting are all reviewed to be sure we are following both firm and client guidelines.
+All portfolio managers and those involved in the administration of client portfolios review the investment strategy and the current holdings in each portfolio.
+Issues such as turnover, security weightings, and sector weightings are all reviewed to confirm we are following both strategy and client guidelines.
 Model changes, priority buys, sells, and trims are set at these meetings.
 Risk management is also incorporated into our subsequent trading procedures, including abiding by limits determined by the portfolio implementation process and limiting the volume of trading so as not to impact prices.

-Through the firm's proprietary screening model, StockAnalyzer, along with third party risk management tools (e.g., FactSet, MSCI Barra), we regularly review individual stocks and aggregate portfolio-level risk factors.
+Through the firm's proprietary screening tool, StockAnalyzer, along with third-party risk management tools (e.g., FactSet, MSCI Barra), we regularly review individual stocks and aggregate portfolio-level risk factors.
 As it pertains to climate change, these risk factors include, but are not limited to, company carbon emissions intensity, MSCI ESG score, and a failure of UN Global Compact Principles (UNGCP).
 Reports are run by the portfolio administrators and monitored by the portfolio managers.
 This review may result in additional company-level analysis, further engagement with company management, and adjustments to position sizes where necessary, as estimates of expected upside versus downside evolve.